 The President is appointed amongst the permanent Board members, following a rotation principle.
 If no agreement emerges between eligible candidates, the next President is elected by a simple majority of votes cast of all voting Board members who are present or represented at the meeting.

-The President is appointed for a 6 month-term that can be renewed for a maximum of 4 consecutive terms of office in total.
+The President is appointed for a one year-term that can be renewed for a maximum of two consecutive terms of office in total.

 Art.
-13. The Director General
+14. The Director General

-The Director General runs the daily operations of the Associations as described in a separate job description document.
+The Director General runs the daily operations of the Association as described in a separate job description document.
 Amongst other tasks he or she takes minutes of both the Board and General Assembly meetings.
 For the benefit of the members, he or she keeps a special register which contains the resolutions of the General Assembly.
 He or she carries out all useful formalities in this function.

 NON-REMUNERATION